Örgryte IS: History

 Örgryte IS has won 12 national championship titles and one national cup title.
-After having economical problems Örgryte Fotboll AB went into bankruptcy in February 2011.
+After having economic problems Örgryte Fotboll AB went into bankruptcy in February 2011.
 The upshot of the bankruptcy was that Örgryte was relegated to the third Swedish division, Division 1 Södra.
 Their home arena is Gamla Ullevi.
 The club is affiliated to the Göteborgs Fotbollförbund.

-In 2007 the youth part of the football section started to accept girls as well as boys after the men's section having been active for 120 years.
+In 2007 after 120 years of solely male membership, the youth faction of the football section would accept girls.

 Örgryte IS played for a long time in red shirts and blue shorts, but in 2018 they went back to using their older claret shirts.

 Supporters

 The name of the official supporter club is ÖIS Supporterklubb Balders Hage.
 There are also other groups of fans.
 The second largest supporter group is the Ultras-influenced Inferno Örgryte.

-According to a recent survey, Örgryte IS is the third most popular team in Gothenburg, with 11% of the football fans supporting them.
+According to a recent survey, Örgryte IS is the fourth most popular team in Gothenburg, with 9% of the football fans supporting them.
 The other local teams with a notable following are IFK Göteborg, GAIS and BK Häcken.

 Notable fans of the club include Marcus and Peter Birro, Weiron Holmberg, Fredrik Ohlsson, Björn Afzelius and Leif Pagrotsky.